galaxyproject/training-material/topics/statistics/tutorials/CNN/tutorial.md

 4. Dilation
 5. Activation function

 Filter size can be 5 by 5, 3 by 3, and so on.
-Larger filter sizes should be avoided as the learning algorithm needs to learn filter value (weights), and larger filters increase the number of weights to be learned (more compute capacity and more training time).
-Also, odd sized filters are preferred to even sized filters, due to the geometric property of all the input pixels being around the output pixel.
+Larger filter sizes should be avoided as the learning algorithm needs to learn filter values (weights), and larger filters increase the number of weights to be learned (more compute capacity, more training time, more chance of overfitting).
+Also, odd sized filters are preferred to even sized filters, due to the nice geometric property of all the input pixels being around the output pixel.

 If you look at Figure 2 you see that after applying a 3 by 3 filter to a 4 by 4 image, we end up with a 2 by 2 image -- the size of the image has gone down.
-If we want to keep the resultant image size the same, we can use
+If we want to keep the resultant image size the same, we can use *padding*.
-*padding*.
 We pad the input in every direction with 0's before applying the filter.
 If the padding is 1 by 1, then we add 1 zero in evey direction.
 If its 2 by 2, then we add 2 zeros in every direction, and so on.

 ![A 3 by 3 filter applied to a 5 by 5 image, with padding of 1, resulting in a 5 by 5 image](../../images/Conv_same_padding_no_strides.gif "A 3 by 3 filter applied to a 5 by 5 image, with padding of 1, resulting in a 5 by 5 image ({% cite DumoulinVisin %})")